d0tTino/Culture/docs/runbook.md

 | vLLM    | 0.25            | 4.00               |
 | Ollama  | 1.20            | 0.83               |

+Add `--output results.json` to persist the results for later analysis.

 Results will vary depending on hardware and models.

 When `VLLM_API_BASE` (or `LLM_API_BASE` pointing to the same URL) is configured, the application prefers the vLLM endpoint over Ollama.
 Unset this variable to switch back to Ollama.